dawarit65/dawarit65.github.io/README.md

 ## FAQs
 ---------------
+- Why has my theme not changed?

+Sometimes it takes a couple of minutes for any change to the Jekyll slate theme to be effective.

 ## Bugs and Troubleshooting
 ---------------

 ## Authors

--Billie Thompson - Provided README Template - PurpleBooth
+- Billie Thompson - Provided README Template - PurpleBooth

 - Group members:
   - Drew Weber